BrookeNagy123/PasswordKeepR/README.md

-PasswordKeepR
+# PasswordKeepR
 =========
-A storage system for passwords for organzations.
-An organization, like Lighthouse labs, has many different accounts which need to be shared between users.
-This app will let an authorized user acess all the passwords of the organization.
-The app will also let a user generate a new password for a specific account (just like LastPass).
+## Description

+In today's digital age at both home and work, you have more online accounts than you can possibly remember.
+Since 81% of account breaches are due to weak or reused passwords, it’s essential that each account has a strong, unique password.
+So how are you supposed to remember these strong, unique passwords?
+Let PasswordKeepR handle it!

+This app allows authorized users access to all their passwords, from both personal and organizations.
+In a addition, users can generate a new password for their online accounts.
 Users will be able to generate a password based on the options the form will provide.
-Some of the options are: password length, contains lowercase, contairs uppercase, contains numbers, and contains symbols.

-If a user needs to log in to a specific website (e.g. Facebook) they can go into the app, find the appropriate password, click a button which copies the password into the clipboard, and log in.
+Easily find, copy and paste your passwords for your favourite websites!

+It's that simple! 😉

+This project serves as a project to apply full-stack development concepts including HTML/EJS, CSS/SASS, NodeJS, Express, PostgreSQL

-## Requirements
+## Features

 1. user can register/login and be assigned to an organization
-2. an organization has many users
+2. an organization has multiple users
 3. user can add a new username and password for a specific website
-4. app can generate passwords based on the criteria specified (password length, contains lowercase contairs uppercase, contains numbers, etc)
+4. app can generate passwords based on the criteria specified (password length, contains lowercase, contains uppercase, contains numbers, etc.)
 5. user can edit and change their password any time
-6. user has a convinient copy to clipboard button so they dont have to select the password
+6. user has a convenient copy to clipboard button so they dont have to select the password
-7. sites can be categoried, to, social (fb, linkedin), work related (bamboo, harvest), entertainment (snapchat, reddit), etc, etc
+7. sites can be categorized to social (fb, linkedin), work related (bamboo, harvest), entertainment (snapchat, reddit), etc.

-## Project Setup

-The following steps are only for _one_ of the group members to perform.

-1. Create your own copy of this repo using the `Use This Template` button, ideally using the name of your project.
-The repo should be marked Public
-2. Verify that the skeleton code now shows up in your repo on GitHub, you should be automatically redirected
-3. Clone your copy of the repo to your dev machine
-4. Add your team members as collaborators to the project so that they can push to this repo
-5. Let your team members know the repo URL so that they use the same repo (they should _not_ create a copy/fork of this repo since that will add additional workflow complexity to the project)

 ## Getting Started